 Clearly, this is a hot topic, and as we enter a second decade of DevOps, it is important that we clear the confusion between CI/CD and DevOps.
-Although continuity lies at the heart of DevOps, we need to understand that there is a subtle difference between the two terms.
-That’s why in this article, we will take a close look at these concepts and demystify what each involves.
+Although continuity lies at the heart of successful DevOps (opens in new tab), we need to understand that there is a subtle difference between the two terms.
+That’s why in this article, we will take a close look at these concepts, and demystify what each involves.

 So, let's dive straight in.